-- 5.5.1 The Council's preferred Spatial Housing Strategy, as set out in Section 4 of the Council's Local Plan Review - Preferred Options consultation, seeks to locate additional housing growth in Wombourne over the plan period 2018 to 2038, in addition to the existing safeguarded land sites around the village.
-This strategy seeks to locate any additional necessary Green Belt release on previously developed land around the village where possible, subject to the outcomes of the site assessment process.
+- 5.5.1 The Council's preferred Spatial Housing Strategy, as set out in the Council's Local Plan Review Publication Plan consultation, seeks to locate additional housing growth in Wombourne over the plan period 2018 to 2039, in addition to the existing safeguarded land sites around the village.
+This strategy sought to locate any additional necessary Green Belt release on previously developed land around the village where possible, subject to the outcomes of the site assessment process.
 At a strategic level, this approach recognised the settlements' level of facilities and public transport links compared to other rural settlements in the District, with Wombourne being the District's largest tier 2 settlement.
-The priority given to brownfield land around the village recognises need to give first consideration to previously developed land and that there are poorer quality employment sites adjacent to the village that may become available for development during the plan period. - 5.5.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 288 dwellings during the plan period.
+Unlike all other Tier 2 settlements, Wombourne also carries one of the District's three Large Village Centres, reflecting its wider retail offer.
+The priority given to brownfield land around the village recognises need to give first consideration to previously developed land and that there are poorer quality employment sites adjacent to the village put forward through the call for sites process that may become available for development during the plan period. - 5.5.2 Existing planning permissions, existing housing allocations without planning permission and dwellings completed after 1 April 2018 can deliver approximately 300 dwellings during the plan period.
 Key sites contributing towards this figure are set out in Table 5 below.
 Please note this table does not include all small planning permissions in and around this location, focusing on large sites only (10+ dwellings).

-Table 5 Site reference Site address Planning approval reference Dwelling delivery 2018 - 2038 Existing planning Existing planning permissions SAD Site 281a Land off Giggetty Lane 18/00831/FUL 32 SAD Site 302 Land at Beggars Bush Lane 19/00212/REM 90 SAD Site 283 Land north of Bridgnorth Road 18/00802/FUL 102 WM/249 Land off Ounsdale Road 18/00432/FUL 34
+Table 5 Site reference Site address Planning approval reference Dwelling delivery 2018 - 2039 Existing planning Existing planning permissions SAD Site 281a Land off Giggetty Lane 18/00831/FUL 32 SAD Site 302 Land at Beggars Bush Lane 19/00212/REM 90 SAD Site 283 Land north of Bridgnorth Road 18/00802/FUL 102 WM/249 Land off Ounsdale Road 18/00432/FUL 34